Course Number and Title:

 - Calculate center of gravity, centroids, and moments of inertia of a given shape.

-- Identify and calculate the center of gravity for simple and complex shapes.
+- Identify and calculate the centroids of simple and complex areas.

 - Solve for the moments of inertia for simple and complex areas.